sg00dwin/origin-server/openshift-pep/private-openshift-pep-001.md

 ####Admin Tools:

-  rhc-admin-ctl-plan --process-in-arrears  # Should be run on a frequency of at least once a day
+  rhc-admin-ctl-plan --process-canceled  # Should be run on a frequency of at least once a day
-    Loops through all users in arrears and processes forced downgrades and destroys.
+    Loops through all users in arrears/canceled and processes forced downgrades and destroys.

   rhc-admin-ctl-plan --process-reactivations # Should be run on a frequency of ~ once an hour
     Loops through all users in reactivating state and reactivates existing assets Also loops through all users in a deactivated state and validates they are still out of bounds with their intended plan.

-  rhc-admin-ctl-plan --process-in-arrears --login <login>
+  rhc-admin-ctl-plan --process-canceled --login <login>
-    Same as --process-in-arrears except for a single user
+    Same as --process-canceled except for a single user

   rhc-admin-ctl-plan --process-reactivation --login <login>
     Same as --process-reactivations except for a single user

   rhc-admin-ctl-plan --change-plan <plan_name> --login <login> --force-downgrade
-    Same as the force downgrade from --process-in-arrears except for a single user
+    Same as the force downgrade from --process-canceled except for a single user

   rhc-admin-ctl-plan --list-deactivated=<time period in days (Default: 180)>
     Lists the users/gears that have been deactivated for more than 6 months.